The Art of Custom Framing

 Our focus is on Unique Custom Design and Service.
 The emphasis on service includes In-Home Consultation as well as an offer to deliver and hang finished pieces.
 At Framed x Design Art Galleries we only use acid free materials for unsurpassed preservation of your fine art and collectables to Preserve your keepsakes to be passed on to those you cherish.

 Trust your Finest to the Finest!
-Come to Framed x Design Art Galleries for a consultation on your next custom framing project.
+Come to Framed x Design Art Galleries for a consultation on your next project.
+Where custom framing always becomes an extension of your artwork.
 You won’t be disappointed!

 In Home Consultation, Custom Mirrors, Photo Restoration, Plak Mounting Gift Certificates, Picture Hanging, Home Approval

 The numerous ways your framed art and treasures will deteriorate:

 • Humid Conditions – With humidity present, an environment is created, which is ideal for the development of mold.
 This result will inevitably attract insects.
 When relative humidity exceeds 70% mold develops.

 • Acids – Acid deteriorates the cellulose of paper which causes it to develop a yellow, burnt colour similar to that of an aged newspaper.
 It will eventually become brittle.

 • Light – Exposure to the ultra violet rays of our sun will cause excessive fading to all materials, including artist’s medium (paint, ink etc.).